BrainTwister/docker-devel-env/README.md

 ```

 The mount of the X11 socket file (/tmp/.X11-unix) and the definition of the
-environment variable `DISPLAY` induce the the application within the conainer
+environment variable `DISPLAY` induce the the application within the container
 to send the rendering instructions to the host X server.
 To allow the
 container to use the host display, the command `xhost +local:` must be executed
 on the host before starting the container.
 The privileged mode is needed for